 Why SEL Is Important for School Safety and Classroom Management

 This workshop is an overview to help with educator buy-in on why today's schools needs SEL curriculum married into their existing daily workload.
 We’ll give tips on how it eases the day for staff, and show the science that proves emotional well-being improves student outcomes.
 We do a deep dive into a common question - Bullying VS Peer Conflict; how to recognize the difference and how best to respond.
 We make learning fun using engaging break-out sessions and scenarios to analyze as a group.

 PD example: Today’s Youth:

 How Social and Emotional Learning Can Conquer Modern-Day Issues

 From juuling and e-cigarettes to sexting and cyberbullying, the i-Generation has introduced some challenging new issues for educators to face head on.
 We share smart tools and recommendations on how to handle the growing list of today’s unique concerns.
-We help all staff understand and address the needs of non-binary students and give smart suggestions on how to make your school safe for its LGBTQ population.
+Coronavirus has introduced new issues for counselors and educators to work on with students and their families, so we'll propose smart SEL techniques to use during remote-learning this coming fall semester.
+We also help all staff understand and address the needs of non-binary students and give smart suggestions on how to make your school safe for its LGBTQ population.
 This workshop is interactive: We share experiences and discuss how different case scenarios should be handled.

 Changing the Culture and Climate of Our Schools and Communities

-Adopting a new school-wide or district policy like PBIS and then adding SEL on top of it, can be a daunting task for any administrator or educator.
-This workshop will explain why SEL and PBIS belong together.
-Participants will be given the tools to implement PBIS and SEL strategies at school AND home, for an entire community culture shift.
+Adopting a new instructional model like MTSS or PBIS and then adding SEL on top of it, can be a daunting task for any administrator or educator.
+This workshop will explain why SEL and educational support frameworks belong together.
+Participants will be given the tools to implement SEL strategies at home and school, for an effective community and school culture shift.

-**Prices vary depending on location and number of attendees, contact firstname.lastname@example.org or call 678.464.0962 for details.
+**Prices vary depending on location and number of attendees.